bylexus/pcms/doc/site/reference/index.md

       content: bar
     - name: moo
       content: baz
-# Where to look for pongo2 templates when inheriting / defining a template file:
+# Where to look for pongo2 templates when inheriting / defining a template file.
-# relative to the config file dir:
+# Relative to the config file dir:
 template_dir: templates
-# Regular expression to exclude files/folders from the build process completely:
+# Regular expressions to exclude files/folders from indexing and serving:
 exclude_patterns:
   # Ignore .* files:
   - "/\\..*"
   # Ignore all files in the /restricted folder:
   - "^/restricted/?.*"
-processors:
-  scss:
-    # path to the dart-scss binary, if you want to convert scss files to css:
-    sass_bin: "/usr/bin/sass"
 ```

 ## The `site` folder